-Working towards inner-calm is something we must continue to do daily, but it’s not something that can be afforded to us, without us having to work at it.
+Working towards inner calm is something we must continue to do daily, but it’s not something that can be afforded to us without us having to work at it.

-We will find inner-calm when we stop passing judgment and stop drawing ourselves into conflict, or putting conflict out.
-Following a more spiritual path paves the way for us to achieve inner-calm.
-Managing it means we will have a more peaceful demeanor about us.
+We will find inner calm when we stop passing judgment and stop drawing ourselves into conflict, or putting conflict out to others.
+Following a more spiritual path paves the way for us to achieve inner calm.
+Managing it means we will have a more peaceful demeanour about us.
 Something we should all be striving for.

 Having inner calm gives us a deep appreciation of the world and what everything means.
 It also means we will have empathy, compassion, and tolerance, which enables us to be kind to others.